17 May 2016Statement from Jess Varnish

-With regards to my contract not being renewed on performance grounds, I find this very hard to accept.
+I still maintain that the decision not to renew my contract was not down to performance.
 Prior to the 2016 World Championships I was not once told that I was underperforming.
 We have monthly reviews and at no stage was I put under review, or set performance targets to keep my place on the programme.
-The first I knew that the coaches had an issue with my performance levels was 5 days after the 2016 World Championships, when I was told I wouldn’t be getting a new contract over the phone.
+The first I knew that the coaches had an issue with my performance levels, or training data, was 5 days after the 2016 World Championships, when I was told I wouldn’t be getting a new contract over the phone.